 The impact of such a generational major change to existing working practices and processes has been found to be challenging and some obstacles to performance have been experienced following its implementation.
-As I was not entirely satisfied that the Athena issues were being adequately addressed by the force, I commissioned my Office to examine in detail the prevailing concerns and to produce a detailed report on the issues.
+As I was not entirely satisfied that the Athena issues were being adequately addressed by the force, I commissioned my Office to examine in detail the prevailing concerns.
 The purpose of the report was to provide an examination of Athena, in terms of its selection, processes, governance and the realisation of perceived benefits and risks.
 The focus of the report was on Athena's affect at the operational and tactical level and its impact on force performance and the management of the risk of harm.
 This aim is coherent with two of the four objectives of my Police and Crime Plan, namely: -